Noah-Huppert/kube-namespace/README.md

    ```
    git clone git@github.com:Noah-Huppert:kube-namespace.git <install directory>
    ```
-2. Add the Kube Namespace repository to your path
+2. Source the `kubens` file in the Kube Namespace repository
    ```
    # In your shell profile
-   export PATH="$PATH:<install directory>
+   . <install directory>/kubens
    ```
 3. Make an alias to the Kube Namespace command
    ```